rootisgod/rootisgod/content/posts/2021/2021-11-04-Cheap-and-Accessible-Kubernetes-Clusters-with-KIND.md

 ```

 Now, rinse and repeat.
 We can add as many clusters from file definitions as we like.
 We give each a different name and port number, and we can have lots of Kubernetes clusters ready for testing.
 A simple script could even set them up for you and delete when finished.
 Put all this in source control for automation of a process and you can be even happier.
 The sky is the limit!
 Enjoy!

+# Github Repo

+If you made it this far, the files and a cheatsheet are here: https://github.com/iaingblack/Kind-Config